michael-y-lee/Portfolio-Allocation-with-Reinforcement-Learning/website/evaluation_and_validation.md

 ## Overview

 Each policy will be compared with several benchmark portfolios constructed using traditional portfolio optimization techniques.
-The portfolio benchmarks that we will use are: mean-variance optimization, equal risk contribution and hierarchical risk parity.
+The portfolio benchmarks that we will use are: maximum return, maximum Sharpe ratio, and minimum volatility.
 [1]

 ### Performance Metrics

+The performance metrics are computed using the Critical Line Algorithm (CLA).
+The CLA is a robust alternative to the quadratic solver used to find mean-variance optimal portfolios, that is especially advantageous when we apply linear inequalities.

 To evaluate our model, we will split the dataset in train and test sets.
 After training our models, we will backtest the strategy using the test set.
 The performance metrics that we will use for the evaluation will be the following:

+#### Maximum Return

+The maximum return is a simple performance metric which is based on the maximum return the portfolio.
+We will utilize the CLA algorithm and compute the entire efficient frontier and extract the maximum return weights.

 #### Sharpe Ratio